-In the newly revised Australian Dietary Guidelines released this week, Australia’s top health experts now agree with leading health advisory boards in the U.S. and Canada that well-planned vegan diets are a safe, healthy and viable option for all age groups.
+In the newly revised Australian Dietary Guidelines released this week (p.
+35), Australia’s top health experts now agree with leading health advisory boards in the U.S., U.K. and Canada that well-planned vegan diets are a safe, healthy and viable option for all age groups.
 Government health experts worldwide are finally catching up with the large body of scientific evidence demonstrating that a vegan diet is not only a viable option for people of any age, but that eating plant foods instead of animal-based foods can confer significant health benefits, including reduction in incidence of obesity, diabetes, high blood pressure, high cholesterol, heart attack, stroke, and some types of cancer.

 So what about ex-vegans?
-Although some former vegans will have experienced poor health as a result of an imbalanced diet, many others were simply struggling with difficult cravings.
-And while cravings— and the discomfort they produce— are real, it’s important to recognize that a craving is not a need.
+Although some former vegans will have experienced poor health as a result of an imbalanced diet, it is often the case that ex-vegans were simply struggling with difficult cravings.
+And while cravings— and the discomfort they produce— are very real, it’s important to recognize that a craving is not a need.
 As much as it may feel like we are actually suffering from a life-threatening cheese deficiency, we know that withdrawal from highly pleasurable or addictive sensations can produce a multitude of physiological responses, including feelings of depression, fatigue and deprivation.
 We also know that cheese cravings aren’t indicative of an actual biological need, because cow’s milk is made for baby cows.

 It’s also true that, just like meat-eaters, some vegans will struggle more than others to stay healthy.
 As Ginny Messina, R.D., observes: “Nutrient needs vary among individuals, so some people may need to work a little bit harder to obtain everything they need.
 And some vegans are not getting enough of what they need because they are eating diets that are too restrictive and/or they are not taking appropriate supplements.
 My initial recommendations for someone who is craving meat or dairy are these: